-The diverse city of Valencia offers a variety of attractions to entice all types of travellers.
-If you’re limited to just one day in Valencia, you may struggle to explore everything.
-It’s a vast city with a lot to see and do, which makes it one of the best destinations in Spain.
+With a wide variety of attractions, spending just one day in Valencia may leave you struggling to explore everything.
+In launching any Valencia itinerary, however, you’ll quickly discover a vast city with a lot to see and do, and one of the best destinations in Spain.

-In the old city centre, you’ll find the type of ancient architecture, stone streets, and public squares that you expect from a typical European city.
+As your explore the old city centre during your first 24 hours in Valencia, you’ll find the type of ancient architecture, stone streets, and public squares that you expect from a typical European city.
 But it’s also got a touch of modernism.

 In the City of the Arts and Sciences, you can walk past futuristic structures that stand in stark contrast to the more historic buildings in the middle of the city.

-Not sure where to begin?
-Start planning your adventure with this 1-day Valencia itinerary…
+Not sure what to do in Valencia in one day?
+Start planning your adventure with this complete 1-day Valencia itinerary…

 Table of Contents